-More information and guidance about safeguarding children and inter-agency training opportunities can be found on: Milton Keynes Safeguarding Children Board website: www.mkscb.org
+More information and guidance about safeguarding children and multiagency training opportunities can be found on: MK Together website: www.mktogether.co.uk

 'St. Monica's Catholic Primary school is committed to ensuring that all our children and young people are safe and feel safe.'